ravnhq/react-native-midnight/README.md

 The addListener function connects a function to a day change notification event.

-This function then returns the reference to the listener which you can remove the listener from.
+This function then returns the reference to the listener.
+You can remove the listener by calling the `remove` method on it.

 ```js
 import Midnight from 'react-native-midnight'